Educational benefits for family members

 In recognition of your loved one’s service to our country, we are honored to provide you the opportunity to earn an associate’s degree - tuition free - through PCC.
 The tuition waiver is offered to the children and spouses of permanently disabled or fallen service members.
 The waiver provides you with the opportunity to earn a certificate or associates degree and will cover up to 135 credits or your desired degree or certificate (whichever comes first).

-Tuition waiver restrictions
+Tuition waiver eligibility

 - You must be the child or spouse of a veteran who was killed or became permanently disabled as a result of active service in the Armed Forces, or died as a result of a service-connected permanent disability.